Jan Marsalek: Ties to Russian intelligence

 In 2023, Marsalek contracted with a group composed of five Bulgarian nationals, all later arrested in London after trying to target Russian opposition across Europe.
 In their September 2023 trial, all five Bulgarians were accused of being part of a Russian spying network in the UK.
 The prosecution alleged that the network had been given its instructions by Jan Marsalek.

-In March 2024, Der Spiegels English-language website published a detailed investigation into Marsalek's alleged involvement with Russian state agencies.
+In March 2024, Der Spiegel's English-language website published a detailed investigation into Marsalek's alleged involvement with Russian state agencies.
 In summer 2023, Christo Grozev discovered evidence that Marsalek was living in Russia under the false identity of Alexander Ivanovich Schmidt, and had additionally been travelling under that name using a French passport.

 The Austrian authorities report that Egisto Ott received €20,000 for a SINA laptop from Marsalek.
 In 2024, at the UK court case Marsalek was described as the person who coordinated the "Bulgarian spy ring" and paid one of the suspects Orlin Roussev £204,000 for his operations.
 Marsalek and Roussev remained in frequent contact, exchanging over 70,000 messages in Telegram between 2020–2024.
 Their primary targets were Christo Grozev and Roman Dobrokhotov.
 (Note: People in the spy cell convicted of spying for Russia include Orlin Roussev, Katrin Ivanova, Ivan Stoyanov, Tihomir Ivanchev, Vanya Gaberova and Biser Dzhambazov; and suspected of spying for Russia and were often closely associated with the spy cell of the previous six convicted Bulgarian nationals allegedly include Bulgarian nationals Cvetelina Gencheva, who resided in Sofia, spied on Roman Dobrokhotov in Berlin in support of the spy cell and allegedly used her employment in the airline industry to support the cell's individual targets by obtaining private personal flight details, and Tsvetanka Doncheva, who, in addition to spreading propaganda against Ukraine, lived in Vienna in an apartment across from where Christo Grozev lived and took pictures of his home that the spy cell used, according to a 24 March 2025 BBC article.)